OceanAtlas/joa-sphinx/docs/outreach/projects/guide.md

 The approach here introduces students to examination of hydrographic data, with the aim of learning about the oceans.

 ## Application support for data analysis projects
-In this document I describe use of Java OceanAtlas (JOA), a free interactive data exploration and plotting application for MacOS and Windows, because I am familiar with it.
+In this document I describe use of Java OceanAtlas (JOA), a free interactive data exploration and plotting application for macOS and Windows, because I am familiar with it.
 I and developer John "Oz" Osborne designed JOA to facilitate exploration of data at basin- spanning and global scales.
 JOA works well for data analysis projects aimed at these scales.
 Another reason for the large-scale focus is that it lies at the heart of descriptive physical oceanography.
 However, JOA use is not required.